Fairchild TV News: Since 2004

 The shortcomings of this national setup were apparent to Fairchild, which petitioned to the CRTC to amend its licensing conditions.
 The request was granted, and Fairchild revamped its news production on October 4th, 2004.
 (Details of the revamped newscast have been discussed in the “Operations” section.)

 Since the Vancouver newsroom now had more airtime and no longer had to run any items on a one-day delay, “Western Canada Late News” was promptly cancelled after October 1st, 2004.

 In early 2006, the entire Vancouver studio was relocated to the third floor of Richmond's Aberdeen Centre (a shopping mall owned by the Fairchild Group), and a new newsroom studio was opened.
-Visitors of Aberdeen Centre were able to watch the studio production of newscast through the windows until the introduction of a green screen studio in August 2019.
+Visitors of Aberdeen Centre were able to watch the studio production of newscast through the windows until the introduction of a virtual studio in August 2019.

 Format

-Until July 2, 2001, each feed’s newscast was presented by a solo anchor, who was not seen at all on the other feed.
+Until July 2, 2001, each feed's newscast was presented by a solo anchor, who was not seen at all on the other feed.
 After the single feed went into effect in July 2001, most of the newscast is presented by a Toronto-based anchor, with a Vancouver-based anchor presenting a brief segment of Western Canadian news.

 On June 23, 2003, in conjunction with the move to a 7:00 p.m. starting time, the evening newscast also became completely duo-anchored, with two anchors based in Toronto and another two in Vancouver.
 With the introduction of the duo-anchor format also came "happy talk", involving the two co-anchors exchanging supposedly casual conversations.
 Initially the bantering was at times rather forced and awkward; however, the conversations now sound more natural, as the anchors have apparently become more accustomed to this format.
 The "happy talk" format was further supplemented with the addition of a Toronto-based sports anchor in October 2004.

 For its entire existence, Western Canada Late News was solo-anchored.

-Between October 4, 2004 to December 31, 2017, sports reporting was presented in the Toronto newsroom with an alternating sports anchor.
+Between October 4, 2004, to December 31, 2017, sports reporting was presented in the Toronto newsroom with an alternating sports anchor.

 On January 1, 2018, the newscast was converted into a multi-market content (MMC).
 This resulted in Toronto's newscast being entirely anchored out of the Vancouver newsroom.
 The Vancouver newsroom also took over production of Greater China news segment, finance, and sports, while Toronto retained sports reporting, photo-tips, stock market exchange, and weather report in the second half.
 This resulted in the same anchors having to anchor newscasts that applied to local viewers.